mkohler/cython_swig/README.rst

     SWIG's default behavior.
 That is why our SWIG interface files have been copies of the C header file.

-    greeting_rs is different.
+    sgreeting is different.

     The input parameter, NAME, isn't a problem.
 By default, SWIG will automatically convert a Python string to a read-only C string, which is what we want.

     The problem is OUTP, the output pointer.
-We need to tell SWIG to allocate a buffer for greeting_rs, and pass a pointer to the buffer in OUTP and the length of the buffer in BUFLEN.
+We need to tell SWIG to allocate a buffer for sgreeting, and pass a pointer to the buffer in OUTP and the length of the buffer in BUFLEN.
 Fortunately, SWIG CAN do this.
 That is what the first two lines do.

-    The cstring_output_maxsize macro tells SWIG that, the wrapped version of GREETING_RS will pass in a maximum length, and SWIG will be responsible for allocating a buffer of that length, and be responsible for freeing it.
+    The cstring_output_maxsize macro tells SWIG that, the wrapped version of sgreeting will pass in a maximum length, and SWIG will be responsible for allocating a buffer of that length, and be responsible for freeing it.
 Fancy!

     Let's see how we use the wrapped function.

-demo of SWIG's greeting_rs()
+demo of SWIG's sgreeting()
 ============================

 .. class:: text

     >>> import adder
-    >>> adder.greeting_rs("Monty", 100)
+    >>> adder.sgreeting("Monty", 100)
     [12, 'Hello, Monty']
     >>>

 .. class:: handout

     I hope this usage is a little surprising.
-We started with a function, GREETING_RS, that took 3 arguments, and returned its status, but here are we, at the python prompt, using a function that takes 2 arguments and returns a list.
+We started with a function, sgreeting, that took 3 arguments, and returned its status, but here are we, at the python prompt, using a function that takes 2 arguments and returns a list.